KandidatarbeteSubatFys/TransferFrom2018To2019/README.md

 Kebnekaise - Contains scripts on how to submit scripts to the computing centre Kebnekaise.

+RealisticData - Contains a script that we used to simulate realistic data in ggland to evalute the performance of our ANN on.

 Tutorials - Contains two tutorial which consists of pdf documents as well as python scripts.
 The "general tutorial" starts from the beginning with data generation, and finishes with a complete (yet simple) network.